phylotastic/datelife/cran-comments.md

 * Fixed packages not on CRAN.

-* Removed system requirement of mafft software, it was replaced with an R function
+* Removed system requirement of mafft software, it was replaced with an R function.

 ## Test environments
 * local OS X install, R 3.6.0